23 October–2 November 2016

-The famous autumn foliage will still be vibrant in late October and southbound migration will be in full swing.
-Using only three bases we intend to target a range of difficult species including Cackling Goose, Ruffed and Spruce Grouse, Northern Saw-whet Owl, Black-backed Woodpecker, Rusty Blackbird, Nelson’s and Saltmarsh Sparrows.
-We can expect late warblers, early winter visitors and a modest sprinkling of rarities, and all amidst glorious colour and picturesque New England scenery.
+The famous, glorious autumn foliage will still be vibrant and southbound migration will be in full swing as we target a range of difficult species including Cackling Goose, Ruffed and Spruce Grouse, Northern Saw-whet Owl, Black-backed Woodpecker, Nelson’s and Saltmarsh Sparrows and Rusty Blackbird.
+We can expect late warblers, early winter visitors and some rarities, all in picturesque New England scenery.

 Days 4–6 Birding stops on our journey inland to southern Vermont may include Great Meadows, to look for Sora and Virginia Rails and Marsh Wren, or the scenic Quabbin Watershed, which may hold Common Loon, Horned Grebe, Wild Turkey, Downy, Hairy and Pileated Woodpeckers, Red-breasted and White-breasted Nuthatches, Brown Creeper, Hermit Thrush, Cedar Waxwing, Dark-eyed Junco and Northern Cardinal as well as Moose, American Beaver, American Porcupine, Black Bear and even Bobcat!
 From Brattleboro, where we will spend three nights, we will explore the Connecticut River Valley, searching for Cackling Goose, Sharp-shinned and Cooper’s Hawks, Killdeer, Red-bellied Woodpecker, Blue-headed Vireo, Carolina and Winter Wrens, Eastern Bluebird, American Robin, Buff-bellied Pipit, Eastern Towhee, American Tree, Fox, Lincoln’s and White-crowned Sparrows, Dickcissel, Rusty Blackbird and American Goldfinch.
 Red Crossbill, Purple Finch, Evening Grosbeak and even Pine Grosbeak may be found in irruption years.
 Given favourable conditions, we will attempt some hawk-watching at an official raptor counting point on Putney Mountain as well as embarking on our traditional long day in northeast Vermont to visit the fabulous spruce/fir forests near the Canadian border.
 Here we will look for boreal zone species including Spruce Grouse, Black-backed Woodpecker, Grey Jay and Boreal Chickadee.